paola-ap/sql-challenges/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 The `exclusions` and `extras` columns within the `customer_orders` table need to be cleaned.
 We can observe that there isn't a consistent method to denote orders without either exclusions or extras.

+In this business context, it's expected and understood that customers who choose not to add or remove toppings will leave those fields blank.
+Given that this is a deliberate decision, we will capture this using empty strings (''), thus allowing us to reserve `NULL` for cases where the data is genuinely unknown.
+Note that for real world applications it is important for the choice of `NULL` or empty string to align with other company or project databases and standards.

-In order to preserve the original table, we will create a new temporary table for the following data manipulation:
+Following this rationale, and to preserve the original table, we will create a new temporary table for the following data manipulation:
 * Standardize the data in the `exclusions` and `extras` columns by converting both true NULL values and literal 'null' strings to empty strings ('').
-We take the empty string to mean that customers have consciously decided against adding or removing toppings, reserving `NULL` for cases of unknown customer selections.
-Note that for real world applications it is important for the choice of `NULL` or empty string to align with other company or project databases and standards.

 ```sql
 DROP TABLE IF EXISTS temp_customer_orders;